 Download Neon Cynics.
 Best BN release of 2012!"

 Best Bill Nelson release of 2012 Poll: "Overall my vote has to go to The Last of the Neon Cynics - I love every track and the guitar playing is incredible!"

 "While I think that all of the albums released this year are very good to excellent, I still think that The Last of the Neon Cynics was the best release out of the bunch.
 Tight, concise songs with layers of gorgeous guitar."

 "The whole CD is a smorgasbord of aural delights."

 "The Last of the Neon Cynics is the standout release for me: particularly like hearing the music in sync with reading the comic.
 Personal favourite track is the coda, "Do Space Trams Dream of Fictitious Passengers", for its incredible sense of yearning and regret for what might have been."

-'When I put it on, it's like I've died and gone to Twangolia Heaven.
-Trancendantally wonderful.
+"When I put it on, it's like I've died and gone to Twangolia Heaven.
+Transcendentally wonderful.
 Thanks, Bill."

 "Some very heavy rock oriented instrumentals in this one.
 This CD is extremely underrated."

 "On "Cassidy's Electric Campfire Song", Bill is channelling - Johnny Cash, Jimi Hendrix and Jeff Beck!